CARES Act Higher Education Emergency Relief Fund Information

 How to Apply

 There is no application for Phase 1 and 3.
-The money will deposited directly into eligible students’ bank accounts or sent by check to the address we have on file.
+The money will be sent by check to the address we have on file.

 For Phase 2: Student should apply to request emergency funding.